DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP2.txt

 Copyright (C) 2021-2023 Drew Naylor.
 Licensed under the Apache License 2.0.
 You can find a copy of this license in "LICENSE".

+Please note that Retiled is soon to be GPLv3(+?) as I'm planning on making it mainly a Look-and-Feel package for (or if that won't work, a fork of) Plasma Mobile (but still have it so that certain programs like RetiledStart can run independently of Plasma Mobile if desired).

 Begin boilerplate on the Apache License, Version 2.0:
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.